USS General W. F. Hase: Decommissioning – transfer to US Army

 General W. F. Hase steamed to San Francisco 3 to 4 May, decommissioned there 6 June, and, simultaneously, was returned to War Shipping Administration (WSA) for use as a transport by the Army Transportation Service (ATS).

 Transfer to Military Sea Transportation Service

 She was reacquired by the Navy 1 March 1950, and assigned to duty with Military Sea Transportation Service (MSTS)).
-Manned by a civilian crew, she operated out of San Francisco, carrying more than 75,000 troops and their combat cargo to the Far East in support of the Korean War.
+Crewed by civilians, she operated out of San Francisco, carrying more than 75,000 troops and their combat cargo to the Far East in support of the Korean War.
 Between 1950 and 1953 she made 19 round-trip voyages to Japan and Korea, and she returned to San Francisco from her final Far East deployment 29 August 1953.
 Towed to San Diego in June 1954, she was placed out of service in reserve in July, and remained inactive until returned to the Maritime Administration (MARAD) 8 January 1960, when she was berthed in the National Defense Reserve Fleet at Suisun Bay, California.